Gap Inc.: History

 In August 2020, the company announced that it, alongside its Banana Republic brand, would close over 225 store locations as a result of the COVID-19 pandemic response.
 Less than two months later, the company announced that the total number of stores to be closed by 2024 was 350.
 (220 Gap stores and 130 Banana Republic stores.)
 The original plan of the company was to close only 90 stores, however, they expanded the number as a consequence of the financial effects caused by the pandemic restrictions.
 Most of the stores closed were ones set in malls.

 In November 2020, Gap Inc. partnered with Afterpay.
 This collaboration was planned to improve the digital shopping experience.

 In February 2021, Gap Inc. announced a $140 million investment to build an 850,000 square foot distribution center in Longview, Texas, because it forecasts that its online business will double over the next two years.
 The new center will be able to process one million packages per day once completed in 2022.
+In August 2021, Gap acquired Drapr, an online tech application where customers can create 3D Avatars and virtually try on clothing.

 In September 2021, Gap Inc. cut the ribbon for the $41.7 million facility expansion in Gallatin, TN.
 In addition to hiring 1,100 employees to meet the demands of market share growth and peak season, Gap partnered with AHS to implement an automated order fulfillment system.

 In September 2022, the company announced it would end its partnership with Kanye West.
 Several days later, Gap announced it would cut some 500 corporate positions in its San Francisco and New York offices.
 The firm also cut corporate jobs in Asia.
 Gap announced that the layoffs were unrelated to the decision to end its partnership with West.
+Gap announced more layoffs in April 2023.

 Gap Inc. has decided to completely leave Russia, as well as close all stores in the country, due to the unpopularity of the brand in Russia.

+In 2023, Gap launched a programme to support emerging designers in their early stages of development.
+The programme is sponsored by the company's internal initiative, Create With Audacity, providing space, tools and resources to develop talent.
+In partnership with ICON360, the non-profit arm of Harlem's Fashion Row Gap supports underrepresented Black designers in the industry, as well as fashion programmes at Historically Black Colleges and Universities (HBCUs).

+In 2023, Gap partnered with Cargill, GSK, WaterAid and the Water Resilience Coalition to launch the Women + Water Collaborative to improve access to clean water and sanitation in India, starting in the Krishna and Godavari River basins.
+The Collaborative continues to build on the work of a previous initiative of USAID Gap Inc. Women + Water Alliance, which has empowered more than 2.4 million people to improve their access to water and sanitation in India between 2017 and 2023.

+In May 2024, Gap introduced its limited collection in partnership with the Californian clothing brand, Dôen, celebrating sisterhood.